 Here’s where I think I can make you feel better about things, though.
 While there are certain teeth that need to stay in your son’s mouth until he is around twelve-years-old, his front teeth aren’t among them.
 It’s his back molars where you’d have to worry about when it comes to things like shifting and crowding.
 If he were to lose a back molar, your dentist would need to place a space maintainer there to keep the space open.

 In your son’s case, he’ll be just fine.
 You don’t have to worry.
 Before you know it those big boy front teeth will be coming in and everything will be fine.
 I will suggest you look into finding a different pediatric dentist, though.
 One who is more compassionate about the worry parents face regarding their children.

-This blog is sponsored by the Cleveland Dentists of Angel Dental Care.
+This blog is brought to you by the Akron Dentists at Angel Dental Care.